 Always clean the area to treat before each ultrasound treatment session.

-Spread some gel specific for ultrasound use on the hand probe surface and on the area to treat; repeat the procedure during treatment in order to help ultrasound penetration and the hand probe smooth sliding on the area to treat.
+Spread some gel specific for ultrasound use on the transducer surface and on the area to treat; repeat the procedure during treatment in order to help ultrasound penetration and the hand probe smooth sliding on the area to treat.

-Treatment is to be performed by massaging the areas to treat with the hand probe transducers in direct contact with the horse hair.
-Slide the hand probe while applying some pressure on it, using both circular and linear movements.
-Always move the hand probe, never keep the hand probe still on one spot.
+Treatment is to be performed by massaging the areas to treat with the transducer in direct contact with the horse hair.
+Slide the transducer while applying some pressure on it, using both circular and linear movements.
+Always move the transducer, never keep the transducer still on one spot.

 As a general rule, treatments of muscle conditions should be performed on alternate days; treatments of joint conditions should be performed either on alternate days or once every three days (depending on the type and severity of the pathology to treat); treatments of calcifications should be performed for the first week once every other day, for the second week once every three days and for the subsequent weeks once every five days.